earthhistoryviz/tsconline/app.md

 #### Why Two Reactions?
 - The first reaction watches simple, frequently updated properties.
 - The second reaction handles complex observable objects like `fontsInfo`, `rgb`, and `columnSpecificSettings` using `toJS()` to deeply compare values.
-- Splitting them means thatn the first reaction can quickly update simple properties without needing to deeply compare complex objects, improving performance.
+- Splitting them means that the first reaction can quickly update simple properties without needing to deeply compare complex objects, improving performance.

 `dispose()` is called to clean up reactions when the `RenderColumnInfo` is no longer needed, preventing memory leaks.